Blood World

-Blood World is the fourth studio album by Australian Christian extreme metal band Mortification, released in 1994.
+Blood World is the fourth studio album by Australian Christian death metal band Mortification, released in 1994.
 The songs "Your Life", "J.G.S.H." and "Love Song" were included on the Tourniquet/Mortification Collector's Edition CD Single in 1994; the disc also contained a segment discussing Mortification's history, from the video release of Live Planetarium, and material from American Christian metal band Tourniquet's album Vanishing Lessons.
 Blood World was a commercial hit and the band's most successful album.

 The album focuses more on thrash metal, with classic metal, groove metal and hardcore punk influences, and contains less death metal influences than previous albums.
 Instead of Steve Rowe's growls, the album mainly contains his shouting-style singing, but growls do make occasional appearances.

 Reception

 According to Australian Music Online, "the strange combination of extreme styles began setting Mortification apart from the crowd of same sounding bands and widened the band's audience as they became quickly recognised as innovators and not imitators."
 Blood World received rave reviews in America and Europe.
 Horror Infernal Magazine gave the album 13 out of 13 points.